NareshNarayanadasu/AWS-Tasks-Docs/rds_upgrade_using_snapshot.md

-Here's a detailed step-by-step guide to upgrade AWS Aurora MySQL from 5.7 to 8.0.32, including creating and connecting to an RDS Aurora MySQL database using MySQL Workbench, applying dummy data, taking a snapshot, creating parameter groups, restoring the database, and troubleshooting if necessary.
+upgrade AWS Aurora MySQL from 5.7 to 8.0.32, including creating and connecting to an RDS Aurora MySQL database using MySQL Workbench, applying dummy data, taking a snapshot, creating parameter groups, restoring the database, and troubleshooting if necessary.

 ### Step 1: Create an Aurora MySQL Database